 As a result, its acceleration from 0-100 km/h comes in at a supercar rivalling 3.4 seconds (3.8 seconds in the standard specification) along with a 250 km/h top speed.
 By the numbers, a proper AMG.
 Powering the EQS 53 is a 400-volt battery and AMG-specific wiring made for high performance meaning you’ll be able to charge the car up to 200 kW at quick-charging stations with DC charging.
 The streamlined styling also results in a low drag coefficient (Cd) of just 0.23 with the official range is pegged at 587 km.

 Just like the standard EQS, the AMG version comes with the ginormous (for lack of a better word) hyper screen where three curved displays extend to the full width of the cabin.
 The latest MBUX infotainment system and Augmented Reality navigation come as standard along with an OLED front passenger display and a fingerprint scanner.
 Important to an AMG is the focus on dynamics and the EQS gets AMG RIDE CONTROL+ suspension with adaptive adjustable damping for a sportier drive.
 You’ll also be able to tell the differences on the inside with an AMG Performance multifunction steering wheel with AMG-specific modes and special sport seats.

-In short, the EQS 53 seems like a bonafide AMG layered within the veneer of electricity and while we’d miss the barrel-chested V8s that AMG is known for, cars like these showcase the future of performance motoring.
+In short, the EQS 53 seems like a bonafide AMG layered within the veneer of electricity and while we’d miss the barrel-chested V8s that AMG is known for, 2024 Rolls-Royce Spectre Revealed, First All-Electric Model In-Depth.
 At the moment, the only rival of the EQS 53 is the further pricier Porsche Taycan Turbo S while the AMG is more tuned to be a luxury express topped with oodles of performance.